• Skip to primary navigation

 • Line 6 muffin cups with paper liners.

-• Place the chocolate pieces in a small microwave-safe bowl.
-Melt them in 2 or 3 30-second sessions, stirring after each session.
+• Place the chocolate pieces in a medium microwave-safe bowl.
+Melt them in two or three 30-second sessions, stirring after each session.

 • Use a rubber spatula to mix in the coconut oil and sweetener.
 Mix until smooth.

-• Add the coconut flakes and mix to coat the flakes thoroughly with the melted chocolate.
+• Add the coconut flakes and mix to coat them thoroughly with the melted chocolate.

 Notes